 The Right Gear For Using Lures For Steelhead

 For the best reels that I have used and that I recommend to my clients, I have a dedicated page on the best spinning reels for steelhead that is worth checking out.

 The steelhead rod you should be using should have enough length to manage and play a big steelhead and also enable you to lift the tip of the rod high enough to keep your lures off the bottom.
 I like rods around 9 feet for lure fishing for steelhead.

 The right line can make all the difference so make sure you have a line on that is strong enough to handle big steelhead, durable enough to take a beating on the rocks, and invisible enough to not spook the fish.

-If you have a lure that you think is one of the best lures for steelhead, or you have a great color or size that works for you please share in the comments below.
+If you have a question or a lure that you think is one of the best lures for steelhead, or you have a great color or size that works for you in your area please share in the comments below.